Grafton, Wisconsin: Grafton Police Department

 The Grafton Police Department was organized in 1956.
 The department employs 22 full-time officers, five full-time dispatchers, and one administrative assistant.
-Jeff Caponera has served as acting police chief since September 2020.
+Jeff Caponera has served as police chief since September 2020.

 Education

 Grafton is served by both the Grafton School District and the Cedarburg School District.
-The Grafton School District has two elementary schools, serving grades kindergarten through fifth grade: John F. Kennedy Elementary School and Woodview Elementary School.
+The Grafton School District has two elementary schools, serving grades kindergarten through fourth grade: John F. Kennedy Elementary School and Woodview Elementary School.
 Grafton residents in the Cedarburg School District attend Thorson Elementary.
-John Long Middle School serves the entire district for grades six through eight, and Grafton High School serves grades nine through twelve.
+John Long Middle School serves the entire district for grades five through eight, and Grafton High School serves grades nine through twelve.

 The district is governed by a seven-member elected school board, which meets on the fourth Monday of the month at 6 p.m. in the Grafton High School Library.
 The district also a superintendent.
 Jeff Nelson, the current superintendent, has held the position since 2016.

-Grafton also has three parochial schools that serve students from kindergarten through eight grade: Our Savior Lutheran School, St. Joseph Catholic Parish School, and St. Paul Lutheran School.
+Grafton also has three parochial schools that serve students from kindergarten through eighth grade: Our Savior Lutheran School, St. Joseph Catholic Parish School, and St. Paul Lutheran School.

 Grafton is in the Milwaukee Area Technical College District, whose nearest campus is located in Mequon.